Banana Chips/Crisps recipe

 4. In my recipe, I make a mixture of salt and turmeric in water, and add this to the oil, while the banana chips are still frying, this ensures the salt and turmeric are evenly absorbed in the chips and give the chips a nice golden colour.
 The other option is to simple fry the chips, and once done, you can add salt separately.

-Playing with seasoning- Savoury or sweet ?
+Banana chips / crisps seasoning- savoury or sweet ?

 You can season these using any seasoning of your choice- salt and pepper, salt and chilli, just salt, or to make the sweet version for the kids, just sprinkle a little icing sugar and cinnamon (or just sugar and a pinch of salt) and mix well.